 Named after the Grand Ole Opry House, this convention center is primarily known for hosting events such as the Country Music Association Awards.
 It offers many tourist attractions such as shopping, dining, golfing, and even a waterpark.
 One of the highlights is definitely the family-friendly Herschel Walker Climbing Wall located right next to the Shops at Riverfront—which has something for everyone from little ones to big kids.

-5. Visit Tennessee Aquarium
+5. Visit Tennessee Aquarium (Located in Chattanooga)

 One of the most popular kid's attractions in town is the Tennessee Aquarium which is full of colorful fish tanks that host sharks, stingrays, rays, and various other aquatic species.
 Kids will especially love the Touch Tank exhibits, where they can feed sea creatures hand-to-mouth or discover what it feels like to be rescued by the Coast Guard.
 The Stingray Lagoon alone is worth visiting.